 Certain states/territories require students to complete a licensure or registration process prior to the externship course.
-Students residing in those states/territories, or planning to work in those states/territories, must complete
+Students residing in those states/territories, or planning to work in those states/territories, must complete the registration process with the State/Territory Board of Pharmacy within the 20 weeks preceding their expected externship course start date.
+Students who fail to complete the requirements may be dismissed from the program.

 Certain states/territories require students to complete a licensure or registration process prior to or soon after employment as a pharmacy technician.
-Students residing in those states/territories, or planning to work in those states/territories, must complete the licensure or registration process with the State Board of Pharmacy once they have successfully completed a UMA Pharmacy Technician (Diploma or Associate Degree) program.
+Students residing in those states/territories, or planning to work in those states/territories, must complete the licensure or registration process with the State/Territory Board of Pharmacy once they have successfully completed a UMA Pharmacy Technician (Diploma or Associate Degree) program.
 Students who fail to complete the requirements may not be able to obtain employment in a pharmacy.